nutanix/terraform-provider-nutanix/website/docs/r/project.markdown

 * `kind` - (Required) The kind name (Default value: `project`).
 * `name` - (Optional) the name.
 * `uuid` - (Required) the UUID.

+Note: Few attributes which are added to support ACPs for Project are dependent on PC version.
+Features such as VPC, Cluster Reference requires pc2022.4 while Tunnel Reference requires pc2022.6 .

 See detailed information in [Nutanix Project](https://www.nutanix.dev/reference/prism_central/v3/api/projects/postprojects/).